jaso-public/cs764-sorter/README.md

 The generator class accepts various flags including the "-s" flag for record size and the "-c" flag for record count.
 This enables a user to generate records of variable sizes and counts to an input.txt.
 This can be seen within the generate.cpp file in the ./src/tools directory.
 For sorting a given input file, the sortMain() method in ./tools/SortMain.cpp accepts the flag "-s" to allow the user to define a given record size.
 This size is sent to the Record's class' staticInitialize() method to be used when preforming operations on records.
 This call can be seen in SortMain.cpp at line 141.

 ## Minimum Count of Row Comparisons
+We attempt to compare records as little as possible by continuously placing records into the tournament tree during intermediate steps.
+For example, we have all our mini runs placed within a tournament tree (Sorter.cpp, line 110).
+This enables us to sort records within our mini runs.

 ## Duplicate Removal
 Duplicate removal is completed by the DeduplicaterProvider.
 This provider is given the sorted output, and then, it only returns unique records from this sorted output.
 This provider can be seen within Provider.h at lines 86-118.
 Its place within our execution chain of providers/consumers can be seen within SortMain.cpp at line 164.